HevaWu/HevaWu.github.io/_posts/2020-03-28-Data-Models-and-Query-Languages.md

 title: Data Models and Query Languages
 date: 2020-03-28 22:13:00
 comment_id: 68
-categories: [DataSystems, SystemDesign]
+categories: [Data Systems, System Design]
-tags: [DataIntensive]
+tags: [Data Intensive]
 ---

 ## Overview

 Most applications are built by layering one data model on top of another.
-For each layer, the key question is: h`ow is it represented in terms of the next-lower layer?`
+For each layer, the key question is: `how is it represented in terms of the next-lower layer?`

 Example: